Taxation of Alimony, Separate Maintenance Payments, and Child Support

 When a married couple becomes divorced or legally separated, state law generally provides for the payment of alimony or separate maintenance payments, which is a periodic money transfer from one spouse to the other.
 Alimony and separate maintenance payments are generally deductible by the spouse making the payments and are includable in the income of the spouse receiving the payments.

 Under the new tax package passed by the Republicans at the end of 2017, known as the Tax Cuts and Jobs Act, alimony will no longer be deductible by the payer nor does the receiver of the alimony have to include it in their income.
 The marginal tax rate of the payer will apply to the portion of income paid as alimony.
 However, this new provision only applies to divorce and separation agreements signed after 2018.
+The provision will also apply to divorce and separation agreements modified after 2018, where the modification specifically states that alimony payments will not be deductible for the payor nor taxable to the recipient.

 The amount of alimony received is listed on the Alimony received line under the Income section of Form 1040.
 The payer of alimony can deduct the amount by listing it on the Alimony paid line under the Adjusted Gross Income section of Form 1040, where the recipient's Social Security number must also be listed.
 If payments are made to more than one ex-spouse, then their names and social security numbers should be listed separately and attached to the payer's tax return.